jina-ai/finetuner/docs/concepts/login.md

 ## Other login options

 More information about the login into Jina you can find in the [Jina documentation](https://docs.jina.ai/jina-ai-cloud/login/).
-Please note that if you are already logged into Jina, you still need to call `finetuner.login()` to initialize the finetuner library correctly with your credentials.
+Please note that if you are already logged into Jina AI Cloud, you still need to call `finetuner.login()` to initialize the finetuner library correctly with your credentials.
 Unless you don't set the `force` flag in the login function, this will not overwrite your current session.

 ## Troubleshooting